Boxer tearfully quits after punch by Olympic rival who failed gender eligibility test

 After Khelif’s hand was raised, Carini dropped to her knees in tears.
 Before and after that moment, the Italian twice seemed to ignore Khelif’s attempts to console her.

 Carini could also be heard telling her coach, “It's not right, it's not right!” before promptly leaving the arena.
-The Telegraph and BBC reported that Carini had suffered a suspected broken nose, and the 25-year-old soon told reporters that she had never been punched so hard in her career.
+The 25-year-old soon told reporters that she had never been punched so hard in her career.
 Khelif, also 25, did not stop to answer questions.

 The World Championships were organised by the IBA, which is no longer a federation recognised by the International Olympic Committee.
 The boxing competition at the Paris Olympics is being organised by the Paris Boxing Unit (PBU), an ad-hoc unit established by the IOC’s Executive Board.